Arild Haugen

-Arild "Hulk" Haugen (born 30 December 1985) is a former strongman and boxer from Sirdal, Norway.
-At the age of 20 years and 267 days, he is the second youngest World's Strongest Man competitor in history when he participated at 2006 World's Strongest Man - group 1.
+Arild "Hulk" Haugen (born 30 December 1985) is a former strongman and boxer from Sirdal Municipality, Norway.

+At the age of 20 years and 267 days, he became the second youngest World's Strongest Man competitor in history when he participated at 2006 World's Strongest Man group 1.
 He currently lives in Sandnes, Rogaland.

+Career

+Strongman

+Haugen's first competition was 2006 Norway's Strongest Man, and after winning second place to Svend Karlsen, he qualified himself to enter international circuit with organizers such as World Strongman Cup Federation and Strongman Super Series.
+In 2006 World's Strongest Man, he couldn't qualify to the finals.

-During his strongman career, Haugen stood tall and weighed approximately 118 kg.
-He was capable of squatting 370 kg, a deadlift of 400 kg (strongman standards), a bench press of 250 kg and an axle press of 180 kg.
-It was suggested that Haugen had so much potential, and in future would have rivaled Mariusz Pudzianowski; specially with his performance in the 2008 World's Strongest Man - group 4 where he broke the world record for the 5 Atlas Stones run (light set) 100-180 kg in just 16.14 seconds to successfully make the finals of the contest.
+Critiques suggested that Haugen had good potential, and in future would have rivaled Mariusz Pudzianowski; specially with his performance in the 2008 World's Strongest Man - group 4 where he broke the world record for the 5 Atlas Stones run (light set) 100-180 kg in just 16.14 seconds to successfully make the finals of the contest.
 He won 2008 Strongman Super Series Viking Power Challenge and Norway's Strongest Man back to back in 2007 and 2008.

+In his prime, he was capable of a 370 kg squat, a 400 kg deadlift (strongman standards, which remained the Norwegian national record for 18 years), a 250 kg bench press and a 180 kg axle press.

+Boxing

 Haugen's first fight as a boxer was in December 2009 against Latvian Pāvels Dolgovs.
 He won by knockout 45 seconds into the first round.
 Haugen officially became a member of TreyWay Maudland after his first fight.
 In 2010 he fought Serbian Sejfula Berisa and Ivorian Jean Vidal Yemou and won both fights.